monoshizmkhan/monoshizmkhan/index.md

 <div id="Education" class="tabcontent">
   <p style="font-size: 155%">
+	I am currently pursuing my PhD in Computing and Information Sciences from Rochester Institute of Technology, having started in 2021.<br><br>
-	I completed my undergraduate studies on Computer Science and Engineering from University of Dhaka in 2020. <br>
+	I completed my undergraduate studies on Computer Science and Engineering from University of Dhaka in 2020. <br><br>
 	Before that, I studied at Udayan Higher Secondary School and College from 2002 to 2015.
   </p>
 </div>

 <div id="ResearchInterests" class="tabcontent">
   <p style="font-size: 155%">
-	I am primarily interested in research involving the collaboration between AI and humans to better understand human decision-making and thought processes.<br>
+	I am primarily interested in research involving the collaboration between AI and humans to better understand human decision-making and thought processes.<br><br>
 	Throughout my doctoral studies, I have worked on the code search task to retrieve programming language artifacts for natural language queries.
 I have also been working on the preference learning task of modeling comparative human decisions through deep learning models.
   </p>